Debtor can waive right to rescind under TILA or MCCCDA; in any event, rescission untimely:

 Disclosures:

+Even if Mr. DiVittorio had not waived his rescission rights when he agreed to the Modification, however, we would conclude that Mr. DiVittorio has failed to state a claim for relief under the TILA or the MCCCDA.
 Regulation Z requires that "[t]he creditor shall make the disclosures required by this subpart clearly and conspicuously in writing, in a form that the consumer may keep."
 12 C.F.R. § 226.17(a)(1).
 Among the disclosures that must be made are the APR, see 12 C.F.R. § 226.18(e), the finance charge, see id. § 226.18(d), and the payment period, see 15 U.S.C. § 1638(a)(6); 12 C.F.R. § 226.18(g).
 Mr. DiVittorio believes that IndyMac's disclosures were deficient with respect to each of these requirements.

 We conclude that Mr. DiVittorio waived any rights he had under the MCCCDA when he signed the Modification.
 Alternatively, we believe that Mr. DiVittorio has failed to state a claim for relief under the MCCDA.
 The judgment is therefore affirmed.